Convert MP3 to JSON Online Free

 Upload your MP3 file

 Drag and drop your .mp3 file onto the converter, or click to browse.
-Files up to 500MB are supported.
+The free tier accepts files up to 25MB; eligible paid browser access accepts up to 100MB.

 -